danielgalbraith/academic-kickstart/content/authors/admin/_index.md

 I'm an NLP Scientist at Mosaix, working on research and development of cutting-edge language AI for the emerging markets.
 I recently graduated from Stanford with a PhD in Linguistics.
 I am excited about applying deep knowledge of how language works to useful projects in the tech industry.

-I spent the last 5 years dedicated to human language research, developing a new approach to syntax.
+I spent the last 6 years dedicated to human language research, developing a new approach to syntax.
 During PhD, I sourced, annotated, managed and analysed large quantities of new data, using statistical and computational methods.
-You can see my machine learning projects and research tools I built at github.com/danielgalbraith.
+You can see my machine learning projects and research tools I built at [my Github](github.com/danielgalbraith).